Nozbe/NoOffice.org/_book/intro.md

 subtitle: Embrace change of a more flexible, transparent and geographically dispersed work.
 ---

-This is 2020.
-Times are a-changing.
-Faster than we ever thought possible due to the COVID-19 outbreak.
-I've always wanted to write a book about successfully managing an all-remote team, but I've never had the time to do it.
-Now that almost everyone has been forced to go "work from home" and all teams are essentially "remote", I've ditched all the plans I had for this year and decided to finally let it all out.
+Most of the knowledge workers worldwide waste two hours a day on average to commute to the office… to do the work they could easily do from their homes.
+Are you one of them?
+Isn't it ridiculous that with all the technology available, companies still force people to come to the office every single day just to work in front of the computer and attend meetings?
+It's not the office that gets the work done.
+It's people.
+And to act effectively, they usually need long stretches of "focused time," also called "the flow", and not fancy, open-space, loft-like-designed offices.
+In many cases, an equation between the two: work = office is painfully false.

 This book is my guide to getting it all done from a distance.
 After more than 13 years of leading a team completely remotely and close to 20 years working from home myself, I believe I've got some experience to share, and I know people need this stuff now more than ever.

 Additionally, I'm a productivity fanatic.
 After all, I'm building Nozbe and Nozbe Teams - apps that help people and teams get awesome things done.
 Even (or especially) when these people are not sharing the same geographical space.

-Virus or not - the times are really changing.
+Coronavirus spread or not - the times are really changing.
 We've got a super advanced technology.
 We've got a new generation of people who get this technology.
 We've got the goods.

 Now, all we need is to ditch the idea of a physical office being a requirement for businesses rather than a tool.
 Only this way we can get people to work the way they want and choose a lifestyle they desire.